NadicaSm/syEGG/README.md

 N. Milenić ([nikolamilenic@gmail.com](mailto:nikolamilenic@gmail.com)) or N. Miljković (e-mail: [nadica.miljkovic@etf.bg.ac.rs](mailto:nadica.miljkovic@etf.bg.ac.rs)).

 ## Funding
-N. Miljković acknowledges the support from the grant No. 451-03-68/2022-14/200103 funded by the Ministry of Education, Science, and Technological Development, Republic of Serbia.
-J. Sodnik acknowledges the support from Slovenian Research Agency under grant P2-0246.
+Nadica Miljković acknowledges the support from the grant No. 451-03-47/2023-01/200103 funded by the Ministry of Science, Technological Development and Innovation, Republic of Serbia.
+Jaka Sodnik acknowledges the support from Slovenian Research Agency under grant No. P2-0246.
+The Funders were not involved in the study design, collection, analysis, and interpretation of data; in the manuscript preparation; and in the decision to submit the manuscript.

 ## How to cite this repository?
 If you find provided code and signals useful for your own research and teaching class, please cite the following references: